 “The decision was not made in haste but after significant deliberation and consideration of the totality of the circumstances and a commitment to making the specific needs of the Neches students and staff priority,” Brown said.

 Brown read the statement after an executive session at a school board meeting Monday night.

 Most of the meeting was held in executive session to address personnel.
 No action was taken after the session.

-Kimberlyn Snider was arrested last week after she was accused of hindering an investigation into the alleged sexual assault of a child and she was indicted by an Anderson County grand jury.
+Kimberlyn Snider was arrested last week after she was accused of hindering an investigation into an alleged sexual assault and she was indicted by an Anderson County grand jury.